martinapet/PetStore-SpringBoot/README.md

 # PetStore-SpringBoot

-There are classes **Pet** and **User** with their variables, getters, setters.
+We have two classes **Pet** and **User** which represent pets and their owners.
 The classes Dog and Cat inherit from the class Pet, to know what type of pet it is.
-With this inheritance, classes Dog ang Cat inherit all the variables and methods from the class Pet.
 Additionally in the Dog class is the variable rating.
-The method price() is defined in the class Pet, but in the classes Dog and Cat we override the method (accordingly with the formula for the type of pet).
+With the list() methods found in **PetService** and **UserService**, we list all pets and users, respectively.
+With the buy() method, we go through all the users and check if they have enough budget to buy the pet and if that pet has an owner at all.
+If these conditions are met, then you can buy a pet for this user.
+And we continue on with checking the users..
+We also have methods that create pets and users..
 In UserController and PetController there are methods for createPet() and createUser().
-In the UserService and PetServices there are listUser, listPet and other methods.

 **h2 database**